modcracker/Tork/README.markdown

 ### WE'LL GET THERE WHEN WE GET THERE!

-At the moment, there's no code... so you can neither install nor run Tork.
-But we'll get there when we get there. :)
+At the moment, there's no code... so you can neither install nor truly run Tork.

+If you're feeling adventurous though, you can check out the most recent build and simply add /FOLDER-YOU-STORE-TORK-IN/tork/bin to your PATH environment variable and /FOLDER-YOU-STORE-TORK-IN/ to your PYTHONPATH environment variable.
+However, I will not give any support for Tork until its officially released.

 ## License